 Fish That Prefer Schools

 Quite a few popular freshwater fish prefer to live in schools.
-Barbs, Danios, and most Tetras should always be kept in schools.
-Loaches such as the Clown and Kuhli loach often will pine away if they are not kept in a school of their own kind.
+Barbs, Danios, and most Tetras like black phantom tetras should always be kept in schools.
+Loaches such as the Clown and Kuhli loach often will pine away if they are not kept in a school of their kind, while the weather loach doesn't need to be in a school.
 Even larger fish such as the Silver Dollar prefer to live in a school.

-Also consider the size of the tank required to keep a school, as schools require more space.
+Also consider the size of the tank required to keep a school, as schools require more space for the forward swimming motion of multiple fish.
 A good local fish shop will advise you on what is needed.